AntonioLanderos/tc2037/README.md

   (The text marked in *italics* represents an iterator that goes through the array of inputs and a counter that checks if they pass the tests)

 # Analysis
-The implementation utilizes Python's regular expression library (re) to parse input strings according to the defined rules of the Chalkobsa language.
+The implementation utilizes Python's regular expression library (re) to parse input strings according to the defined rules of the Chakobsa language.
 Here's an analysis of the implementation:

 parse(input_string): This function attempts to match the input string with the regular expression representing the Chalkobsa language.
 If a match is found, the input string is returned; otherwise, None is returned.
 O(n)